potato-tf/PopExtensionsPlus/tags_documentation.md

 ### popext_mobber

 Makes the bot hunt down players.
-Parameters are optional.
+All parameters are optional.

 ```js
 Tag "popext_mobber{threat_type = `closest`, threat_dist = 256.0, lookat = false, turnrate = 150}"
 ```
-Valid threat types are `closest` and `random`.  `random` will pick a single random player on spawn and will not lose focus on them until the player dies.
+Valid threat types are `closest` and `random`.
+Default is `closest`.  `random` will pick a single random player on spawn and will not lose focus on them until the player dies.

 ---